12 Best Adventures Trekking Trails Across Kerala That Every Adventure Traveller Dream To Hike along with his Best Friends!

 Trail Time: 2 days and 1 night: Circuit

 Located at a height of 1868 m above sea level, Agasthya Mala is the highest summit in the south of Kerala.
 It offers a magnificent trekking experience that is outside of the Idukki region and is one of the most desired trekking routes.
 The journey to the top is permitted based on stringent rules and is open during January to mid-March.
 Permission for this trek that begins from Bonaccord Picket Station 1 is issued on the first-come-first-serve basis online by Kerala Forest and Wildlife Department.
 The dates are declared by KFWD, usually seven days prior to the season.
 Bring water(6 litres/per person) and meals.
+The list of the best options for trekking in Kerala will not be complete without Agaytarkoodom in the list.

 6. Illikkal Kallu – Kottayam, Altitude: 1,830m